gradualgames/ggvm/README.md

 Depending on how robust your game is against nmi landing in unsafe spots, you may need an NmiSafeFunctor class to protect against this.
 In many cases, this can be written as an anonymous inner class right inside your game's module.
-See later sections for more information.
+See [Instructions for Creating an NmiSafeFunctor(#instructions-for-creating-an-nmisafefunctor).

 dushlan/src/com/gradualgames/manager/rastereffect: